Generative Artificial Intelligence

 Students should be made aware of the benefits of academic integrity along with the potential consequences.
 It is often better for the student and instructor to focus on ways to improve learning and disincentive cheating overall.
 Explain to your students the intention of your policies and focus on the outcome you are seeking.
 Highlight how your course policies are intended to help them succeed and how using AI would defeat the intended goals of the course.

-Difficulty in Policing AI Use: While it may be tempting to try to set strict policies against all AI use in your course, this puts an undue burden on you and your teaching assistants.
+While it may be tempting to try to set strict policies against all AI use in your course, this puts an undue burden on you and your teaching assistants.
 It is difficult to positively detect the use of AI generated text within a written assignment.
-The available tools are simply not effective in providing the evidence needed to build an academic integrity case against a student (see the Limitations of AI Detection Tools below).
+The available tools are simply not effective in providing the evidence needed to build an academic integrity case against a student.
 Our pedagogies should be built with critical AI literacy in mind, so it’s important to think through what goals AI prohibition is going to meet and whether enforcement is how you want to spend your time and energy.

 Student Rights: Instructors do not have complete freedom in their course policies because they are beholden to the student code and the FAIR system.
 It is possible that you could unintentionally violate student rights, particularly if you do not follow the due processes afforded to students through the student code and the FAIR system.
-To process plagiarism as an academic integrity issue, you must submit proof in support of the allegation, and it might not always be possible to have proof in writing of AI use.
+To process plagiarism as an academic integrity issue, you must submit proof in support of the allegation, and it might not always be possible to have definitive proof in writing of AI use.
 AI detection programs have already been shown to be biased and inaccurate and are unlikely to be persuasive in an academic integrity case.
 Additionally, students have a right to use these tools to enhance their own learning.
 By being unnecessarily punitive in your policies you risk negatively impacting your student’s academic growth and understanding of these tools.

 Equal Access: If you are creating assignments that endorse or require the use of GenAI capabilities, be sure that all your students have easy access to these tools.
 Many of the options are free, but students with greater access and the ability to pay for more advanced and updated tools may have unintended advantages not available to all your students.
 Group projects could be used to help minimize this concern.

 Privacy and Data Security: AI systems generally require students to register to gain access to the tool.
 Faculty should never require students to register for any platform using their official university email address.
-It is the faculty members' responsibility to safeguard student data following all relevant regulations covered by FERPA (Family Educational Rights and Privacy Act.)
+It is the faculty members’ responsibility to safeguard student data following all relevant regulations covered by FERPA (Family Educational Rights and Privacy Act).
 Students and faculty should also be aware that sharing sensitive or proprietary data with third-party AI tools may expose that data to potential security risks and unauthorized access.

 Accuracy and Bias: It is important to educate your students about the potential for inaccuracy and the inherent bias within these tools.
 AI algorithms can inadvertently perpetuate biases present in the training data potentially leading to discriminatory results.
 These tools can also generate incorrect, and at times seemingly random, data that is presented as fact, including sources and citations that can appear factual.
 It is important we assist our students in becoming savvy AI users to avoid replicating these biases and spreading inaccurate information.